Are you not receiving your full compensation for hours worked in your paycheck? Are you tracking your hours?...

 Contact an Overtime Lawsuit Attorney

 If you suspect that you have been illegally denied overtime pay, you need the representation of a highly experienced employment lawyer who is familiar with the intricacies of federal and state overtime pay laws.
-To learn more about your potential right to compensation, we encourage you to contact us to schedule a free legal consultation and evaluation of your claim by a skilled overtime pay lawsuit attorney at Phillips Dayes Law Firm
+To learn more about your potential right to compensation, we encourage you to contact us to schedule a legal consultation and evaluation of your claim by a skilled overtime pay lawsuit attorney at Phillips Dayes Law Firm